 Be a Spontaneous Procrastinator

 While you may plan your vacation dates long in the future, wait until a week or two out to actually the book a house.
-Yes the top of the line house may be gone, but plenty of houses sit unrented so take advantage of the owners desire to rent.
+Yes, the top-of-the-line house may be gone, but plenty of houses sit unrented, so take advantage of the owner’s desire to rent.
 Work directly with the owner to get reduced rates to fill open spots on their calendar.
-You will find some rentals are already marked on sale, but for others it never hurts to ask!
+You will find some rentals are already marked on sale, but for others, it never hurts to ask!
 If you haven’t picked your dates, just deciding at the last minute to head to the beach gets you the same discounts.

 Negotiate Further Reductions

-Before finalizing a rental booking see if there are any other discounts possible.
+Before finalizing a rental booking, see if there are any other discounts possible.
 Can they waive or reduce cleaning fees?
 Are there discounts for return renters?
 Can you do any odd jobs while there and reduce the rental price?
-No one is above bartering and depending on the skills you have you may be able to work out a great deal.
+No one is above bartering, and depending on the skills you have, you may be able to work out a great deal.
 If they don’t have any other reductions, one more option is to also go with a larger house and split the cost with friends!

 Shop for Deals on Outings

 There are still great deals on daily deal sites like LivingSocial and Groupon for many beach activities.
 Go ahead and plan your outings before you travel and grab discounts online.
 Save on jet ski rentals, boat tours, kayak rentals, and many other things.
 Don’t forget about discounts on restaurants too for a cheap night out while are there.
 Another option for saving on eating out is Restaurant.com, look for coupon codes at all of these sites to save even more!